oviorweb/tailwind-colors/README.md

 ## Configuration

-- `defaultColorsTheme`: The default theme to be used when no theme is specified.
+- `defaultTheme`: The default theme to be used when no theme is specified.
 It should be one of the keys in the `themes` array.
 - `themes`: An array of theme names.
 Each theme must have a corresponding key in the `colors` object.
 - `colors`: An object containing color definitions for each theme.
 Each theme should have a corresponding key in the `themes` array.
 - `extend`: (optional) A boolean value that determines whether the colors should extend or override the default colors of Tailwind CSS.
 By default, it is set to `true`.